venturecommunism/react-app/README.md

 Tested on Ubuntu 14.04

-1) On for e.g. Rackspace, Install a 512MB flavor Ubuntu 14.04 LTS (Trusty Tahr) (PV)
+1) On for e.g. Rackspace, Install a 2GB flavor (needed or the Datomic docker container will crash) Ubuntu 14.04 LTS (Trusty Tahr) (PV)

 2) Log in as the root user